kang-cao-corgi/coj/notes.md

 - [Jn8:12](https://www.blueletterbible.org/niv/jhn/8/12/s_1005012)
 - [Jn9:1-7](https://www.blueletterbible.org/niv/jhn/9/1/s_1006001)

-spit to ground as ground is sinned/cursed where flesh came from (but why put mud on the blind's eye)
+spit to ground as ground is sinned/cursed where flesh came from, as a result the flesh gets sickness (but why put mud on the blind's eye)